- Spring 2021 travel and competition eligibility will be determined on a case by case basis.

-- Club teams will be permitted to work with Recreation and Wellness to develop physically distanced practice plans for off-season work in the fall.
-Clubs can practice this fall.
+- Club teams will be permitted to work with Recreation and Wellness to develop physically distanced practice plans.
+Spring 2021 in person practices may resume effective 2/1/2021.

-- Plans must account for a number of guidelines, including but not limited to: physical distancing, facial coverings if indoors, proof of daily health screening via the TopperSafe App, and limited capacity of 9 or less including coaches and players.
+- Plans must account for a number of guidelines, including but not limited to: physical distancing, facial coverings if indoors, proof of daily health screening via the TopperSafe App, and limited capacities

 - RecWell will explore internal programs to support community building and competition on campus to support club continuity